 What are the important roles and responsibilities of a business intelligence (BI) team?
-And are BI teams usually a certain size?
+And are BI teams usually

 The BI team typically is responsible for data definitions, source system identification and connectivity, working with end users to define business requirements and needs, performing data validation, writing BI policies and procedures for steering committee approval, overseeing the implementation of approved projects and assuring that the promised benefits of BI projects are achieved.
 The business intelligence team is also tasked with reporting on the progress of the BI program and defined projects to senior executives.